-Binocularity, or binocular vision, has several different components, including sensory fusion, stereopsis (third degree sensory fusion), fusional vergence (motor fusion), and other coordinated binocular eye movements.
+Binocularity, or binocular vision, has several different components, including sensory fusion, stereopsis, fusional vergence (motor fusion), and other coordinated binocular eye movements.
 Sensorimotor fusion is sensitive to disruption by amblyopia, strabismus, refractive error, and deprivation.
 Binocular vision may be affected to different degrees depending on the underlying diagnosis, and tests to evaluate each of these components vary accordingly.
-The Worth 4-Dot Test is used to evaluate first- and second-degree sensory fusion, the Randot Stereo Test is used to evaluate third-degree sensory fusion, and a prism bar or rotary prism is used to evaluate fusional vergence.^{154, 155} Assessment of stereoacuity is an important component of binocular alignment testing because high-grade stereoacuity is associated with normal alignment.
-Testing of sensory function should be performed before using any dissociating examination techniques (e.g., covering an eye to check monocular visual acuity, cover testing to assess alignment).
-Binocular alignment testing should be done before cycloplegia, because alignment may change after cycloplegia.
+The Worth 4-Dot Test is used to evaluate sensory fusion, the Randot Stereo Test is used to evaluate stereopsis, and a prism bar or rotary prism is used to evaluate fusional motor vergence.^{33, 195} Assessment of stereoacuity is an important component of binocular alignment testing because high-grade stereoacuity is associated with normal alignment.196 Filter-free stereoacuity tests may be comparable to the Randot test and eliminate the need for polarizing lenses.197 Testing of sensory function should be performed before using any dissociating examination techniques (e.g., covering an eye to check monocular visual acuity or cover testing to assess alignment).